department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Flagship design library/Components/Alerts and Progress/Snackbar.md

 ### How this component works
 - The **icon** will be relevant to the state of the snackbar (success or error).
 - The **text content** is a short description of the success or error action.
 It is used to inform the status of an action.
-- The **right action button** is a dismiss button that allows a user to manually close the snackbar.
-The text for the dismiss button will be bolded.
 - The **left action button** is optional and should only be used when there is an additional action for the user to take on the snackbar.
-The left action button can be an undo or try again button.
+The left action button can be an "Undo" or "Try again" button.
      - The undo button allows a user to reverse a successful action.
 When the action is successfully reversed, another snackbar will open informing the successful undo.
 The new snackbar will only have the dismiss button.
      - The try again button allows a user to initiate a failed action.
 This will prompt the system to redo the action and either produce a successful or unsuccessful snackbar.
+- The **right action button** is a dismiss button that allows a user to manually close the snackbar.

 ### Behavior
 - The current iteration of the snackbar will only be dismissible by the user selecting the “Dismiss” button, another snackbar opening, or the user navigating to a different screen.
 Additional iterations may incorporate a user-defined timebox on the snackbar.